iag-geo/bootleaf/README.md

 #### Query Widget Parameters

-- `layerIndex` - the layer's index according to its REST URL.
-Applies to ArcGIS Dynamic layers only
+- `layerIndex` - Applies to ArcGIS Dynamic layers only (the query widget works best when there is a single layer specified under this dynamic layer, so this parameter holds the layer's index according to its REST URL)
 - `maxAllowableOffset` - this parameter allows the query results to be returned faster, by generalising the output geometry by the specified amount.
 The units are whatever units the dataset is stored in (eg decimal degrees, metres, etc).
 This applies to ArcGIS layers only
 - `queries` - an array of query objects, consisting of:
   - `name` - the name of the field to query